-Maximum share you can own You can buy up to 100% of your home.
-Transfer of freehold At 100% ownership, the leasehold title remains in your name but your shared ownership obligations fall away Origin Housing - Part of the Places for People Group 110 Eversholt Street Kings Cross London NW1 1BS Under a shared ownership lease, you pay for a percentage share of the market value of a home.
+You can buy up to 100% of your home. you can own At 100% ownership, the leasehold title remains in your name but your shared Transfer of ownership obligations fall away freehold Landlord Origin Housing - Part of the Places for People Group 110 Eversholt Street Kings Cross London NW1 1BS Under a shared ownership lease, you pay for a percentage share of the market value of a home.
 You enter into a lease agreement with the landlord, and agree to pay rent to the landlord on the remaining share.
-Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 4 weeks to find a buyer.
+Landlord's When you give the landlord notice that you intend to sell your share in your home, the nomination period landlord has 8 weeks to find a buyer.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
-If they do not find a buyer within 4 weeks, you can sell your share yourself on the open market.
+If they do not find a buyer within 8 weeks, you can sell your share yourself on the open market.
 For example, through an estate agent.
-Pets You can keep pets at the home but you must obtain permission from the landlord as per the lease.
+You can keep pets at the home but you must obtain permission from the landlord as Pets per the lease.